 There will not be a choice bar, but we will have a pre-meal ordering system specifically for campers and staff with dietary restrictions.

 We will not have snacks available in the dining hall, but snacks will be made available to groups throughout the day.

 - If they test negative, they will return to their group after their symptoms stop.
 If they are still symptomatic/ill after another 24 hours, they will need to be picked up from camp, as we don’t have capacity to support campers with illness indefinitely.

 - If they test positive, they will be moved to an isolation cabin and parents will be notified to pick them up as soon as safely possible.
 Per CDC guidelines, this person must be isolated for a minimum of 10 days and until they have been fever free for at least 24 hours.
 We will notify the rest of the group’s families (without sharing the name of the camper) and test all of the campers and staff in that cabin.
 We will follow protocols for contact tracing on camp (knowing interactions with other groups/individuals will utilize NPIs).
 We will also environmentally deep clean the cabin.

 MORE UPDATES TO COME

 - Pre-camp COVID screening forms

 I HAVE MORE QUESTIONS AND THOUGHTS, WHO CAN I CONTACT?!?

 We are not surprised to hear it – there is a lot to process right now!
-The best way to share your questions and thoughts with us is through this Google Form!
-We will be notified when you fill it out and get back to you as soon as possible.
-Please be patient as we respond to many questions.
+The best way to share your questions and thoughts with us is by email!
+We look forward to hearing from you.